-For example, if you missed an access rights review, you need to show that you have an action plan in place to assure timely and accurate reviews.
-You will also need to pay close attention to any issues found in previous audits to assure corrective action is still in place for them.
+For example, if you missed an access rights review, you need to show that you have an action plan to ensure timely and accurate reviews.
+You will also need to pay close attention to any issues found in previous audits to ensure corrective action is still in place for them.

-Seems simple enough, right?
-So why do organizations struggle with making audits a priority?
+Is it simple enough?
+So why do organizations need help with making audits a priority?

 There are several reasons.
 Chief among them include an audit’s time-consuming nature, which makes it a drain on resources.
-Let’s explore that, as well as some ways to overcome this challenge.
+Let’s explore that and some ways to overcome this challenge.

 What makes the audit process time-consuming?

 Whether you’re working with your internal auditors or an external audit committee, documentation and communication drive the audit process.
 Before the audit begins, your auditor requests work papers and other documentation per their audit checklist.

-Scheduling meetings, finding responsible parties, and tracking documentation all take more time than you realize.
+Scheduling meetings, finding responsible parties, and tracking documentation takes longer than you realize.
 If people have scheduling conflicts, then meetings get postponed.
 If responsible parties don’t respond to audit requests, the audit can’t begin.

 One word: money.

-An external audit firm bills hourly.
+An external audit firm may bill hourly.
 Therefore, time spent tracking down your employees costs you money.
 Moreover, the longer it takes employees to respond to requests, the more time your auditor needs to spend reviewing the reason for the request.
-Again, they’re going to bill you, increasing the overall audit cost.

 If you have an internal audit department, communication lags still cost you money.
 Your internal audit department does more than mark checkboxes on lists.
-They also continually review the legal and compliance landscape for updates.
-If your audit department isn’t completing audits efficiently, then it can’t do all the work it needs to do.
+If your audit department is completing audits efficiently, it can only do some of the work it needs.
 This drives up the cost of the audit itself.

 Moreover, some regulatory requirements (like a sustainability or ESG audit) specify a period during which you must complete an audit.
-If your audit takes longer than expected, you may be noncompliant with the timing.
+If your audit takes longer than expected, you may need to comply more with the timing.